 New subsection (a)(1) contains provisions to ensure that interlocks and safety devices work.
-This proposal is necessary to require the employer to inspect, maintain, and test safety devices to ensure that the interlock and safety devices function as intended.
+This proposal will require the employer to inspect, maintain, and test safety devices to ensure that the interlock and safety devices function as intended.

 New subsection (a)(2) contains requirements to check ground conditions before changing brushes while the generator is energized.
 A brush is a device which conducts current between stationary wires and moving parts.
 Field winding and exciters are operated in an ungrounded condition, meaning there is no voltage with respect to ground as long as there is no fault in the circuit.
 If the equipment has grounding devices, the protective devices are disconnected prior to changing the brush.
-This proposal is necessary to ensure that there is no difference in electrical potential.
+This proposal ensures that there is no difference in electrical potential.